exasol/dynamodb-virtual-schema/README.md

-# Virtual Schema for DynamoDB
+# Virtual Schema for AWS DynamoDB
 Using this Virtual Schema you can access to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) from Exasol.

  ## Installation